Forever Changes: Legacy

-In 2008, the album was inducted into the Grammy Hall of Fame and in 2011, the album was added to the National Recording Registry.
+Forever Changes was inducted into the Grammy Hall of Fame in 2008 and added to the National Recording Registry in 2011.
 Rolling Stone ranked it number 180 on its 2020 list of the 500 Greatest Albums of All Time.
 The album was also included in Robert Christgau's "Basic Record Library" of 1950s and 1960s recordings, published in Christgau's Record Guide: Rock Albums of the Seventies (1981).
 It was voted number 12 in Colin Larkin's All Time Top 1000 Albums 3rd Edition (2000).
 In 2013, NME ranked the album number 37 on their list of The 500 Greatest Albums of All Time.
 Publishers such as AllMusic and Slant Magazine have praised the album as well.
 In a 2005 survey held by British television's Channel 4, the album was ranked 83rd in the 100 greatest albums of all time.
 The album was included in the 2005 book 1001 Albums You Must Hear Before You Die.

-According to the New Musical Express, the Stone Roses' relationship with their future producer John Leckie was settled when they all agreed that Forever Changes was the "best record ever".
+According to NME, the Stone Roses' relationship with their future producer John Leckie was settled when they all agreed that Forever Changes was the "best record ever".
 Robert Plant is an admirer of the album.

+The staff of BrooklynVegan named the album as the best psychedelic rock album of the Summer of Love, and NME named the album as the greatest psychedelic album of all time.

 Track listing

-All songs written by Arthur Lee, except "Alone Again Or" and "Old Man" which are written by Bryan MacLean.
+All songs written by Arthur Lee, except "Alone Again Or" and "Old Man" by Bryan MacLean.
 Details are taken from the 50th Anniversary Edition.
+Bonus track "Wooly Bully" written by Sam Samudio.